 - The Death Star from Star Wars is an iconic example.
 (In fact, if there's a weapon in a work of science fiction that can destroy planets, fans will compare it to the Death Star in some way.)

-- Doctor Strangelove features an automatic Doomsday Device that will fire if Russia is hit with a bomb.
+- Dr. Strangelove features an automatic Doomsday Device that will fire if Russia is hit with a bomb.
 The rest of the movie revolves around stopping the bombing some maniacal general ordered.
 They don't.
 Truth in Television: Dead Hand.
 Also note that the movie highlights the foolishness of keeping such a device secret (it was recently completed and was supposed to be announced within a week; they just got really unlucky with the timing).

 - The cobalt bomb at the end of Beneath the Planet of the Apes.

 - Whether he counts as a "weapon" or a "character" is hard to say, but the robot Gort from The Day the Earth Stood Still (1951) might qualify.
 Never mind the fact that he defeated a whole unit of the U.S. Army by himself; according to Klatu, he could have destroyed the Earth if he had to.

 - Dr. Soren's trilithium probe.
 It stops all fusion within a star, causing it to collapse and generate a shockwave that destroys all planets in the solar system.

 - From laser weapons in space powered by diamonds to stolen nuclear submarines to life-ending biological weapons, James Bond villains have made this trope as their raison d'etre.

 - In the Mark Gatiss adaptation of The First Men in the Moon Professor Cavor suggests that his Anti Gravity paste Cavorite could be used as one.
 A sheet of Cavorite pasted on the ground would make the air above it weightless, causing it to shoot out into outer space.
 More air would rush in to fill the vacuum until the entire atmosphere was gone.
 Cavor ultimately uses this idea to exterminate the Selenites (and himself) before they can force him to help them conquer the Earth.